R/SEMdnn.R

 Currently ignored.

-A list od two object: (i) a data.frame including the connections together with their weights, and (ii) the DAG with colored edges.
-If abs(W) > thr and W < 0, the edge is inhibited and it is highlighted in blue; otherwise, if abs(W) > thr and W > 0, the edge is activated and it is highlighted in red.
+A list of three object: (i) est: a data.frame including the connections together with their connection weights(W), (ii) gest: if the outcome vector is given, a data.frame of connection weights for outcome lavels, and (iii) dag: DAG with colored edges/nodes.
+If abs(W) > thr and W < 0, the edge W > 0, the edge is activated and it is highlighted in red.
+If the outcome vector is given, nodes with absolute connection weights summed over the outcome levels, i.e. sum(abs(W[outcome levels])) > thr, will be highlighted in pink.

 In a neural network, the connections between inputs and outputs are represented by the connection weights between the neurons.
 The importance values assigned to each input variable using the Olden method are in units that are based directly on the summed product of the connection weights.
 The amount and direction of the link weights largely determine the proportional contributions of the input variables to the neural network's prediction output.
 Input variables with larger connection weights indicate higher intensities of signal transfer and are therefore more important in the prediction process.
 Positive connection weights represent excitatory effects on neurons (raising the intensity of the incoming signal) and increase the value of the predicted response, while negative connection weights represent inhibitory effects on neurons (reducing the intensity of the incoming signal).
 The weights that change sign (e.g., positive to negative) between the input-hidden to hidden-output layers would have a cancelling effect, and vice versa weights with the same sign would have a synergistic effect.
 Note that in order to map the connection weights to the DAG edges, the element-wise product, W*A is performed between the Olden's weights entered in a matrix, W(pxp) and the binary (1,0) adjacency matrix, A(pxp) of the input DAG.